Howes, Melanie-Jayne R.

 Research Leader, Chemical Authentication

-- MRPharmS, Registered Pharmaceutical Chemist, Member of the Royal Pharmaceutical Society and General Pharmaceutical Council
+- MRPharmS, Registered Pharmaceutical Chemist with the General Pharmaceutical Council (Member of the Royal Pharmaceutical Society)

 - MRSC, Member of the Royal Society of Chemistry